Collection Designed devices switch pathways - Physics narrative

-Place a wire carefully in a magnetic field, connect a battery to drive current through the wire, and a force is acting on the wire, catapulting it out of the magnetic field at right angles to both the field and the current.
+Place a wire carefully in a magnetic field, connect a battery to drive current through the wire, and a force is acting on the wire, catapulting it out of the magnetic field at right angles to both the field and the current (That's just like a loudspeaker).
 This is a one-time effect and only the start of arranging for the motor to spin.

 As with the loudspeaker, arranging for the wire to make multiple transits of the field increases the resultant force.
 To achieve this, wind the wire into a coil.
 The charge travels up one side of the coil and back down the other – two significant transits for each turn of the coil.
 This time, don't reshape the magnetic field – a near-uniform field works well for simple motors.
 As the current reverses in direction on the return journey down the second side of the coil, so the force on the current in the wire is reversed.
 The wires on one side of the coil get thrown upwards; those on the other side get thrown downwards.